 This course surveys theories about the factors that shape individuals' feelings, behaviors, and thoughts in social situations and the use of the scientific method in understanding these factors.
 A wide range of social, cognitive, environmental, cultural, and biological conditions that shapes the social behavior and thought of individuals is covered.

-Prerequisite: PSYC 1301 or SOCI 1301 Offered: Fall/Every two years
+Prerequisite: PSYC 1301 or SOCI 1301

 PSYC 3314 Theories in Psychology